eugenebogaart/Atlas-Azure-Peering/README.md

 # Basic Terraform resources in script
 * mongodbatlas_project,  creates an empty project in your Atlas account
-* mongodbatlas_private_ip_mode,  switches prject to private IP mode so it can be used for peering
+* mongodbatlas_private_ip_mode,  switches project to private IP mode so it can be used for peering
 * mongodbatlas_network_container,  setup a container for peering (internal Atlas thing)
 * mongodbatlas_network_peering,  setup actual peering
 * azurerm_resource_group, create a Azure resource group to peer to